Terms, Conditions, and Regulations of the University Housing and Food Service Contract 2023-2024 Academic Year

-A student is not permitted to have heavy or overd items that could damage the floors or building facilities, disrupt other students, and impede a safety egress.
-This includes, but is not limited to, fitness equipment (weightlifting, exercise or sport recreation equipment (such as treadmills, trampolines, stationary bikes); ping-pong or large-board tables; pianos; and large water basins.
+A student is not permitted to have heavy or oversized items that damage floors, walls, or building facilities, disrupt other students, and impede safety egress.
+This includes, but is not limited to, fitness equipment (weightlifting, exercise, or sports recreation equipment such as treadmills, trampolines, stationary bikes); ping-pong or large-board tables; pianos; and large water basins.

 FOOD COURT CONDUCT